 Recreation in the Shires, Bennington: From hiking to biking and wildflowers to beautiful views, there are a variety of trails found in the Bennington area that are great mud season options for people of all abilities.

-Long Trail to Spruce Peak, Glastenbury: This 2.4-mile section of the LT gradually winds from Route 11/30 to the summit of Spruce Peak where a view of the Taconic Range is found.
+Long Trail to Spruce Peak, Winhall: This 2.4-mile section of the LT gradually winds from Route 11/30 to the summit of Spruce Peak where a view of the Taconic Range is found.
 Continue south on the LT for another 0.4 mile and have lunch at Spruce Peak Shelter.
 Return the way you came.

 Homer Stone Brook Trail, South Wallingford: For those working on their side-to-side trails, the Homer Stone Brook Trail is a good mud season choice.
 The 2.3-mile trail gradually approaches the scenic Little Rock Pond.
 From here you can then circumnavigate the pond and even have lunch at the shelter.
+Please be aware the stream crossing can be difficult during high-water events or conditions.

 Prospect Rock, Manchester: The trail steadily ascends Old Rootville Road 1.8 miles to a rocky outlook.
 From there, hikers are rewarded with views of Manchester and Mt.
 Equinox.